Dusty Springfield: 1968–69: Dusty in Memphis

-The Memphis sessions at the American Sound Studio were produced by Jerry Wexler, Tom Dowd and Arif Mardin; with the back-up vocal band Sweet Inspirations; and the instrumental band Memphis Boys, led by guitarist Reggie Young and bass guitarist Tommy Cogbill.
-The producers recognised that Springfield's natural soul voice should be placed at the forefront, rather than competing with full string arrangements.
-At first she felt anxious when compared with the soul greats who had recorded in the same studios.
+The Memphis sessions at the American Sound Studio were produced by Jerry Wexler, Tom Dowd, and Arif Mardin; the back-up vocal band Sweet Inspirations; and the instrumental band Memphis Boys.
+They were led by guitarist Reggie Young and bass guitarist Tommy Cogbill.
+The producers recognized that Springfield's natural soul voice should be placed at the forefront, rather than competing with full string arrangements.
+At first, she felt anxious when compared with the soul greats who had recorded in the same studios.
 She had never worked with just a rhythm track, and it was her first time with outside producers; many of her previous recordings had been self-produced, while not being credited.
 Wexler felt Springfield had a "gigantic inferiority complex", and due to her pursuit of perfection, her vocals were re-recorded later, in New York.
 In November 1968, during the Memphis sessions, Springfield suggested to Wexler (one of the heads of Atlantic Records) that he should sign the newly formed UK band Led Zeppelin.
 She knew their bass guitarist, John Paul Jones, from his session work on her earlier albums.
 Without ever having seen them and partly on her advice, Wexler signed Led Zeppelin to a $200,000 deal with Atlantic – the biggest such contract for a new band until then.

 The album Dusty in Memphis received excellent reviews on its initial releases both in the UK and US.
-Greil Marcus of Rolling Stone magazine wrote: "most of the songs ... have a great deal of depth while presenting extremely direct and simple statements about love ...
-Dusty sings around her material, creating music that's evocative rather than overwhelming ...
-Dusty is not searching – she just shows up, and she, and we, are better for it".
+Greil Marcus of Rolling Stone magazine wrote: "most of the songs... have a great deal of depth while presenting extremely direct and simple statements about love...
+Dusty sings around her material, creating music that's evocative rather than overwhelming...
+Dusty is not searching – she just shows up, and she, and we, are better for it."